programminghistorian/jekyll/reviewer-guidelines.md

 </figure>
 Reviewing for the _Programming Historian_ is a great way to learn new technical skills (at any level) and engage with the digital humanities community at the same time.
 We go out of our way to make sure our reviewers get ample credit and recognition for their work.
 Because reviewers directly contribute to significantly improving lessons, you can take pride in how your work helps thousands of users.

+## Anti-Harassment Policy

+This is a statement of the Programming Historian's principles and sets expectations for the tone and style of all correspondence between reviewers, authors, editors, and contributors to our public forums.

+The Programming Historian is dedicated to providing an open scholarly environment that offers community participants the freedom to thoroughly scrutize ideas, to ask questions, make suggestions, or to requests for clarification, but also provides a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or technical experience.
+We do not tolerate harassment or ad hominem attacks of community participants in any form.
+Participants violating these rules may be expelled from the community at the discretion of the editorial board.
+If anyone witnesses or feels they have been the victim of the above described activity, please contact our ombudspersons (Ian Milligan [email] or Miriam Posner [email]).
+Thank you for helping us to create a safe space.

 ## Collaborative, Not Judgmental
 Our peer review process is a bit different from what might be considered the "traditional" peer review process.
 We do not solicit reviews to judge whether a tutorial is "good enough" to be published.
 Rather, we consider the review process an integral component of a collaborative, productive, and sustainable effort for scholars to create useful technical resources for each other.
 Once a tutorial slips into our editorial workflow, our goal is to do everything we can to make sure the tutorial becomes as useful as possible and published in a reasonable amount of time.